 One of the benefits of clicker training is that it's a quick way to teach your dog the basics.
 The positive, reward-based atmosphere in clicker training promotes exploration and your dog's curiosity to learn new tricks and, according to Nastanski, dogs typically begin to understand the clicker within one or two training sessions.
 Although clicker training can feel repetitive, dogs can stay attentive through it and come to understand what's expected of them.

-Of course, there are some challenges to clicker training such as being required to carry the clicker at all times, and your dog’s excited feedback to high-valued treats.
-If your dog jumps, barks, or mouths at your hands out of excitement, “finding a different way to deliver the rewards can help make training more comfortable,” Nastanski says.
+Of course, there are some challenges to clicker training, such as being required to carry the clicker at all times and your dog's excited feedback to high-value treats.
+If your dog jumps, barks, or mouths at your hands out of excitement, "finding a different way to deliver the rewards can help make training more comfortable," Nastanski says.
 Instead of feeding your pup a treat from your hand, you can toss it on the ground.

-Timing is very important with clicker training—and if you have challenges timing your clicks with your dog’s behavior, you might accidentally reward the wrong behavior.
+Timing is very important with clicker training—and if you have challenges timing your clicks with your dog's behavior, you might accidentally reward the wrong behavior.
 But Nastanski points out dogs are often very forgiving of human error during clicker training, especially when there are rewards involved.
-If you clicked a little too early or too late, simply correct it and reward your dog at the right moment the next time.
+If you clicked a little too early or too late, simply adjust so that you reward your dog at the right moment the next time.

 If your dog is a bit timid and runs away from the clicker noise, you can soften the volume by keeping it in your pocket or wrapping a towel around your hand.
 Alternatively, you can use the clicker training method with any unique and consistent sound—some trainers use a whistling sound or simply the word "yes!"